opensource-opentype/features/README.md

 OpenType feature reference material
 ===================================

+This project addresses best practices for applications to implement access to advanced font features, primarily those defined in the OpenType specification, but also those defined elsewhere, like Graphite and Apple Advanced Typography (AAT).

-This repository holds references material pertaining to the syntax, meaning, and interaction of the various OpenType features adressed by the Open Source OpenType project.
+This repository holds reference material outlining the syntax, meaning, and interaction of the various OpenType features adressed by the Open Source OpenType project.

-Where necessary, it will include additional reference information about the various OpenType internals (like GPOS and GSUB tables) and language/script information, but in all cases we will try to point to external resources.
+Where necessary, it includes additional reference information about the various OpenType internals (like GPOS and GSUB tables) and language/script information, but in all cases we will try to point to external resources.